This week's Charity Miles Champion is Stephanie Chivis. Stephanie is a mom, wife of a service member, and an ultra-marathoner on Team RWB.

 Q.When did you start using Charity Miles?

-A.I was inspired by Team RWB’s dedication to take care of local veterans after their military careers ended.
-Team RWB creates a community to socialize through new found friendships; social events like running, yoga or getting ice cream; and community service.
+A.I. was inspired by Team RWB’s dedication to taking care of local veterans after their military careers ended.
+Team RWB creates a community to socialize through newfound friendships; social events like running, yoga, or getting ice cream; and community service.

 I’m married to an active duty service member so I know he’ll eventually enter the civilian world.
 It’s nice to know there’s an organization to support that transition.

 A. I started around age 30.
 As the years progressed, I wanted to try longer distances in races.
 It has been very therapeutic for me to be a part of a team and not just ‘run races’, we are building friendships.
 Being a part of RWB has inspired me to be my best self.
 It has also inspired my two sons!
 They both like to run.
 I love it!!

 A. My 1st ultra trail race was ‘Bear Bait Ultras’ in NW Florida.
 RWB team members, Debra McKenzie and Adama Anderson were there cheering on runners through the tough course.
 It was long, muddy, and swampy 50k.
 By the end I found myself surrounded by—and accepted into—a group of funny, unpretentious, caring, and tough people.
 I knew I had to sign up to be a part of this group!